Birmingham Curzon Street railway station (1838–1966): Background

-The construction of the station, which was originally known simply as Birmingham station, is closely associated with the creation of the London and Birmingham Railway (L&BR), the first intercity line to be built into London and the largest project to have ever been undertaken in Britain at the time.
-At Birmingham, the L&BR connected with the Grand Junction Railway (GJR), which was constructed at the same time; it had been intended for the two railways to meet end on as to facilitate the running of through services; however, on account of the opposition of influential land owners, the GJR's desired alignment was blocked, necessitating the creation of two adjacent termini stations, one for each company, at Curzon Steet.
+The construction of the station, which was originally known simply as Birmingham station, is closely associated with the creation of the London and Birmingham Railway (L&BR), the first inter-city line to be built into London and the largest project to have ever been undertaken in Britain at the time.
+At Birmingham, the L&BR connected with the Grand Junction Railway (GJR), which was constructed at the same time; it had been intended for the two railways to meet end on as to facilitate the running of through services; however, on account of the opposition of influential land owners, the GJR's desired alignment was blocked, necessitating the creation of two adjacent terminal stations, one for each company, at Curzon Street.

 The L&BR's station was built on the south side of the site, featuring a pair of platforms in parallel (one for arrivals and the other for departures), along with four carriage sidings next to the tracks leading to the two outer platforms; six lines in total served the station.
 A sizable train shed that was supported by a pair of wrought iron truss spans covered both the platforms and the six tracks, covering an area of 217 feet (66 metres) long and 113 feet (34 metres) wide.
 To the rear of the departure platform, a lengthy building accommodating booking offices, waiting rooms and a parcels office was present.
 Furthermore, it also featured a grand three-storey Principal Building complete with four massive Ionic columns that intentionally matched the Doric Euston Arch present at the London terminus.

 The GJR's station was located on the northern side of the site in a triangular area of land.
 It featured parallel departure and arrivals platforms, which had to be staggered in order to fit into the available land.
 The GJR also built their own independent entrance building and booking office (now demolished) which were located behind the departure platform.
 Separate yards for passengers and their horse-drawn carriages were present between the station and Curzon Street.
 The GJR's facilities were mainly designed by Joseph Franklin.

 Various additional railway facilities were also constructed nearby on land to the south and east of the station; these included carriage sheds for the L&BR, a sixteen-sided engine house, and freight handling areas for the transhipment of goods between the L&BR and the neighbouring Birmingham Canal.
 A dedicated L&BR freight depot was also established to the north of the station.